-The holiday season is about to hit.
+The holiday season is about to hit, and everyone’s freaking out, scrambling to get the best holiday diet tips to stave off fat gain, and will good reason.
 I’m one of the most optimistic people ever, but if you don’t have a plan, you can plan on carrying some extra weight into the New Year.

 I get it.
 You’re busier than ever, it’s getting dark at 430pm, it’s so cold your dog won’t even go outside (or maybe that’s just my dog), and yet, you know you should be walking out the door to get a workout in.
 To go on a walk.
 And to make sure we do the things necessary to stave off the Holiday Season.

 Well, good news!
 There are several ways to offset holiday weight gain, and turn it into HOLIDAY HOTNESS.

 What is Holiday Hotness?
 Well, besides a term I stole from a guy who owns a gym in New York, Holiday Hotness is a plan to make sure you fight the bulge from Thanksgiving to New Years.

 1)Hopefully your “why” is reset from our Halloween Talk.
 If not, go read that and then come back to this page.
 You need a stronger why than “I just wanna lose weight” because I guarantee pumpkin spice lattes and peppermint hot chocolates taste better than a weakly stated goal.

 2) Plan, track and manage.
 If you haven’t downloaded an app like fat secret or My Fitness Pal yet, now is a great time.
 With these nifty apps, it’s really easy to manage your caloric intake on a daily basis.
 You just add up what you eat, and get to the right amount.
 If you’re not sure how many or what kind of calories you need each day, we have a great resource for that here.
 This is also a good time to start working on daily meals and habits so the first few meals of every day are filling, nutritious, lower in calories, and set your day up for long term success.